56006966/ProjectGutenbergLibrary/README.md

 So I'm hoping to incorporate these excellent suggestions and create a "Shelf" database that allows you to view your Downloaded and Favorited books by definining a schema and contract, creating a database using SQL helper, adding, deleting and reading data from the database while simultaenously being able to update the database with a return value of update().
 After I debug the database (SQLite3 shell tool is a potential option).
 This way the database using Room in the app to include dependencies to the build.gradle.kts with KSP or annotationProcessor, but NOT BOTH.

 Next Steps (MUST DO):
-1. Create API script that displays books inside the app
+1. Create API script that reads data from gutendex.com (source database) and displays books inside the app
-2. Download the book and save locally on the device
+2. Download the book and save locally in a database on the device
    - The book files (Plain Text UTF-8) downloading locally
    - The book is currently bulk-loading one single file, looking to separate by chapter or page number
 3. Display the text file
    - Present the book in e-reader format with multiple views
+4. Create a floating navigation menu that, when clicked on, displays the About, Frequently Downloaded, Main Categories, Reading Lists, and Search Options tabs.
+   - The About section of the navigation menu has a sub menu with: Contact Us, History & Philosophy, Kindles & eReaders, Help Pages, Offline Catalogs, and Donate.
+   - Donate and PayPal buttons will launch a browser to these designated websites.
+   - There will be a Quick Search bar at the top of the submenu and the Search Options page will give more advanced filtering options
+      - This would be easiest as a webview to the website but I wanted to try to make my own search options page to search gutenberg.org

-6. My Library (local database) with Favorites, Downloads, and ability to update and delete lists
+5. My Library (local database) with Favorites, Downloads, and ability to update and delete lists

-7. React/Tailwind animations:
+6. React/Tailwind animations:
-     - book opening / covers closing
+     - book opening / covers closing / flipping pages
-     - flipping pages
      - scroll bar (ladder)
      - loading screens
      - carousel book spinner
 Last Steps (OPTIONAL):
 6. Accessibility features:
      - text scalability
      - contrast picker
      - dark mode
      - text-to-audio
 7. Themes
      - acheivements with rewardable icons, covers, colors, etc.